Alluring, yes, but beware: There's much more to these property transactions than meets the eye.

 All those extra fees are part of the reason you don’t want to simply bid on the first penny auction you see for a timeshare.
 Even if the auction price is practically nothing, you could still find yourself on the receiving end of a big bill.

-Five places to find cheap timeshares (plus 12 questions to ask before buying one)
+5 places to find cheap timeshares — and what to ask before buying one

 After spending far too much time browsing the listings on these websites, my verdict is that eBay auctions, although inconsistent, tend to be the easiest to understand and the most complete in terms of laying out what you get and what you’ll be paying.
 However, not all auctions are created equal, and certainly some of what is posted on the site appears vague or even shady.